qwertie/home/misc/Atlas-Shrugged-summary.md

 > "I thought that they always vanished ..."

 > "Well, hadn't I?
-Wasn't it the worst of what I did to you— that I left you looking at a cheap playboy who was not the Francisco d'Anconia you had known? "
+Wasn't it the worst of what I did to you — that I left you looking at a cheap playboy who was not the Francisco d'Anconia you had known? "

 Francisco is convincing her to abandon Taggart Transcontinental, when the music on the radio is interrupted.